FLWL/aoc-ai-parser/README.md

 # aoc-ai-parser
 Scripts for generating random AoC AIs, saving them as .per files and parsing .per files into tree structures.
+Also includes an experimental AI evolver based on genetic programming, which needs further development to produce good results.

 # Notes
 * As of now, this only saves the generated AIs in a valid .per format (and loads back the ones saved by itself), but cannot actually load any existing AI because of the incomplete AI language definitions in ai_constants.py